 The terms spa, hot tub, and Jacuzzi are often used interchangeably to talk about the same type of product.
-In fact, we’ve done that here on the site because we know that not everyone understands the distinction.

 Each term is meant for a specific kind of product.
 Since we can’t be sure what you know as a consumer or reader, we’re going to clear up all the different names for products that involve immersing yourself in water for relaxation or therapeutic purposes.

 While we’ll continue to use the terms interchangeably, you’ll have a better idea of what kind of soak you want with the definitions cleared up for you.